Get a free, no obligation personal loan quote with rates as low as 6.99%

 Can A Collection Agency Take You To Court In Canada?

 Yes, a collection agency can take legal action against you if you refuse to repay your debts.
 If they decide to file a lawsuit against you, they will send you a written notice of legal action to which you will need to attend a court hearing.
-If you fail to attend or fail to hire a lawyer to attend for you, your creditor would win by default.
+Depending on if you fail to attend or fail to hire a lawyer to attend for you, your creditor would win by default.

 If you decide to go to the hearing, you’ll either